 Individuals are provided with a copy of the Notice of Privacy Practices that indicates when information will be used without their consent and when they will be asked to provide consent.
-Information is used, accessed, and disclosed in accordance with the Privacy Act, 5 USC 552a, Title 38 USC 5701, Confidential Nature of Claims, Title USC 7332 and the HIPAA Privacy Rule 45 CFR.
-Individuals or their legal representative may consent to the use or disclosure of information via a written request submitted to their facility Privacy Officer.
+Information is used, accessed and disclosed in accordance with the Privacy Act, 5 USC 552a, Title 38 USC 5701, Confidential Nature of Claims, Title USC 7332 and the HIPAA Privacy Rule 45 CFR.

+Individuals or their legal representative may consent to the use or disclosure of information via a written request submitted to the Privacy Officer at the facility where they receive their care.
 Individuals also have the right to request a restriction to the use of their information.
 The written request must state what information and/or to whom the information is restricted and must include their signature and date of the request.
 The request is then forwarded to facility Privacy Officer for review and processing.
 Individuals may also request to Opt-Out of the facility directory during an inpatient admission.
 If the individual chooses to opt-out, information is not disclosed from the facility directory unless otherwise required by law.